sathishvj/optimizing-go-programs/readme.md

 Discussion: goroutines are kinda sorta similar to threads.
 So why don't we just use threads instead of goroutines?

 Threads typically take up more resources than goroutines - a minimum thread stack typically is upwards of 1MB.
 A goroutine typically starts of at 2kh.
-So, that's, at a vvery minimum, a reduction of 500x.
+So, that's, at a very minimum, a reduction of 500x.
 Anything else though?

+Context switching in Linux is about 1000ns while in go it is about 200ns - https://eli.thegreenplace.net/2018/measuring-context-switching-and-memory-overheads-for-linux-threads/

 A primary cost factor is contention.
 Programs that has parallelism does not necessarily have higher performance because of greater contention for resources.